zhengjunyao-work/arc24/docs/modeling/Iteration_47_select_instead_of_verify.md

 and select among them.
 My experience with the verifier model suggests that is better to do the selection of the submissions before combining the two approaches.

+There are 3 strategies to improve the submission:

+1. Concatenate all the predictions and select the best 2 predictions for each task
+2. Select the best 2 predictions for the 2020 solution and my model predictions and combine the predictions
+3. Select only best 2 predictions for my model, and combine with the combination of 2020 solution

 ### Analyze verifications

 I have studied the failed verifications and found that 36% of them fail with ties.
 If I can use